taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 A dark rage suddenly flares up in Asoka's eyes.

-Asoka: **"I'm not one of *them*!
-My name is Asoka Morei, and I'm a Biononymous of Green Haven Howes!"**
+Asoka: **"*I'm not one of them!
+My name is Asoka Morei, and I'm a Biononymous of Green Haven Howes!*"**

 ### Page 5